 Chief of Police

-Chief Aaron L. Tillman III, CLEE has been a member of the Woodlawn Police Division since October 1995.
-In October of 2000, Chief Tillman III, CLEE became a resident of the Village of Woodlawn raising his family in the same community that he has served and protected for over twenty years as a Woodlawn Police Officer.
+Chief Aaron L. Tillman III, CLEE started his career with the Woodlawn Police Division on October 9, 1995.
+In October of 2000, Chief Tillman III, CLEE moved to the Village of Woodlawn to raise his family in the same community where he has served and protected for twenty-five plus years as a Woodlawn Police Officer.

 Chief Tillman III, CLEE has served in several duty assignments that range from undercover investigations, internal affairs investigator, community policing officer, bike patrol officer and Taser Instructor.
-Chief Tillman III, CLEE was the police division first police canine handler in the division history.
+Chief Tillman III, CLEE has also served as the police division first-ever police canine handler.

-Chief Tillman III, was promoted to Sergeant in 2000, and later promoted to Lieutenant in 2013, and served as the acting chief of police in 2013.
+Chief Tillman III, received a promotion to Sergeant in 2000, and later received his promotion to Lieutenant in 2013.
+While serving in his new role as Lieutenant, he was asked to serve as the acting chief of police in 2013.

-Before joining the Woodlawn Police Division, Chief Tillman III, CLEE worked for the Glendale Police Department, and before working for Glendale, Chief Tillman III, CLEE started his Police career with the Milford Police Department in 1991.
+Before joining the Woodlawn Police Division, Chief Tillman III, CLEE worked for the Glendale Police Department (Ohio) and before working for Glendale, Chief Tillman III, CLEE started his Police career with the Milford Police Department (Ohio) in 1991.